- It is relatively easy to become an Amazon third-party seller.

-As a major driving force behind the emergence of online sales, Amazon is one of the most popular platforms out there.
+As a major driving force behind the emergence of online sales, Amazon is one of the most popular e-commerce sites out there.
 While Amazon directly sells some products to consumers, third-party sellers account for a significant portion of sales on the platform.
-In 2018, around 53 percent of all goods sold on Amazon were from third-party sellers.
-Given that Amazon saw $31.8 billion in third-party seller service revenues, there is a substantial market for small businesses on the site.
+In the third quarter of 2021, around 56% of all goods sold on Amazon were from third-party sellers.
+Given that Amazon saw $24 billion in third-party seller service revenues as of the third quarter of 2021, there is a substantial market for small businesses on the site.

-Selling on Amazon is relatively easy: You need to set up a seller account, list your products, and ship them either directly to the consumer or to Amazon, depending on what type of account you set up.
-While the overall process is basic, there are some important details and decisions to make before you get started.
+Selling on Amazon is relatively easy: You set up a seller account, list your products, and ship them either directly to the consumer or to Amazon, depending on the type of account you set up.
+While the overall process is simple, there are some important details to cover and decisions to make before you get started.

 How to sell on Amazon

-The first step to selling on Amazon is creating a seller's account and choosing a plan.
 Amazon breaks its Marketplace plans down into Individual and Professional.
-The Individual Selling Plan does not have a monthly subscription fee, and Amazon will collect a 99 cent fee per sale, in addition to other standard sales fees.
+The Individual Selling Plan does not have a monthly subscription fee.
+Amazon will collect a 99-cent fee per sale, in addition to other standard sales fees.

 The Professional Selling Plan has a monthly subscription fee of $39.99, but there is no per-sale fee.
 This plan, like the Individual Selling Plan, is subject to other Amazon referral and closing fees.
 Amazon recommends signing up for the Professional Selling Plan if you plan to sell more than 40 items per month.